voxpupuli-archive/puppet-bacula/README.md

 The pool used by the client for backups

+### pool_diff

+The pool to use for differential backups.
+Setting this to `false` will prevent configuring a specific pool for differential backups.
+Defaults to `"${pool}.differential"`.

+### pool_full
+The pool to use for full backups.
+Setting this to `false` will prevent configuring a specific pool for full backups.
+Defaults to `"${pool}.full"`.

+### pool_incremental

+The pool to use for incremental backups.
+Setting this to `false` will prevent configuring a specific pool for incremental backups.
+Defaults to `"${pool}.incremental"`.

+### rerun_failed_levels

+If this directive is set to `'yes'` (default `'no'`), and Bacula detects that a previous job at a higher level (i.e. Full or Differential) has failed, the current job level will be upgraded to the higher level.
+This is particularly useful for Laptops where they may often be unreachable, and if a prior Full save has failed, you wish the very next backup to be a Full save rather than whatever level it is started as.

+There are several points that must be taken into account when using this
+directive: first, a failed job is defined as one that has not terminated normally, which includes any running job of the same name (you need to ensure that two jobs of the same name do not run simultaneously); secondly, the `Ignore FileSet Changes` directive is not considered when checking for failed levels, which means that any FileSet change will trigger a rerun.

+### restore_where

+The default path to restore files to defined in the restore job for this client.

+### run_scripts

+An array of hashes containing the parameters for any {RunScripts}[http://www.bacula.org/5.0.x-manuals/en/main/main/Configuring_Director.html#6971] to include in the backup job definition.
+For each hash in the array a `RunScript` directive block will be inserted with the `key = value` settings from the hash.
+Note: The `RunsWhen` key is required.

 ### storage_server

 The storage server hosting the pool this client will backup to